dylanblokhuis/wgpu-media-player/readme.md

 # wgpu-media-player
-Uses libav and wgpu to stream media
+Uses ffmpeg's libav and wgpu to display media, uses cpal for sound.
+So you need to install ffmpeg :)